 Barclays has been around for more than 300 years and is FDIC insured in the United States.
 The bank is accredited with the Better Business Bureau and has an A+ rating.

 It is worth noting that customer reviews are hit or miss.
-For instance, Barclays only has a 2.7 out of 5 on Trustpilot.
+For instance, Barclays has a subpar rating on Trustpilot.

 Barclays Bank review: Great savings offerings, but no checking